pace-neutrons/Horace/documentation/add/04_mpi_framework.md

 Black boxes in **Fig 1** indicate the hardware components, namely parallel processes or parallel programs running Horace software.
 Green boxes refer to the software components, running on the appropriate hardware.
 The red arrows on the picture refer to the message transfer medium, used for communication between the processes/nodes.
-Currently implemented Horace jobs mainly communicate with the *head node*, though this is not a constraint, but the an implementation detail.
+Currently implemented Horace jobs mainly communicate with the *head node*, though this is an implementation detail rather than a constraint.
 The frameworks allow efficient communication between nodes without any constraints.
 The Blue lines on the diagram refer to file-based message transfer, used to submit initial job and return job progress and information about the job results.
 Black arrows, refer to the process of the software submission to the cluster, described in more details in the chapter on **Common initialization**.